haskell-github-trust/smtp-mail/README.md

 ### Developing

-`nix-integration-test/integration-test.nix` contains a integration test, which uses nixos qemu vm tests to start a qemu vm with a postfix and use smtp-mail to send mails to that postfix.
+`nix-integration-test/` contains a integration test, which uses nixos qemu vm tests to start a qemu vm with a postfix and use smtp-mail to send mails to that postfix.

-Install [nix](https://nixos.org) and execute `nix-build nix-integration-test/integration-test.nix`
+Install [nix](https://nixos.org), enable [flakes](https://nixos.wiki/wiki/Flakes) and execute
-to execute the test.
+`nix flake check` to execute the test.
 Success is signalled by a return code of `0`.

-Unconveniently it can't be run via github actions or travis, as it needs kvm virtualization.